-Once varices have bled the risk of rebleeding is at least 50% and many of these patients will die.79,80 Hence, a number of therapies have been used to prevent rebleeding in these patients and most have been subjected to controlled trials.73 When surgical shunts were compared to endoscopic therapy, rebleeding rates were reduced whereas the incidence of hepatic encephalopathy was increased in the surgical groups and mortality was unaffected (Table 5).72,73 When TIPS was first developed, it was hoped that the effect on rebleeding would mirror that of surgical shunts, but with lower rates of encephalopathy because of the ability to tailor shunt size to the minimum necessary diameter required to decompress the portal system.
-This has not proven to be the case for a variety of reasons including the unpredictable patencies of uncovered stents and the lack of controlled trials using different diameter stents to prevent rebleeding.
-In 1999 a metaanalysis of the 11 published controlled trials comparing TIPS to endoscopic therapy was reported.81 The results with TIPS mirrors the results with surgical shunts, i.e. there is less rebleeding compared to endoscopic therapy but at the price of more encephalopathy without an improvement in survival (Table 5).
-As has been seen in the trials comparing surgical shunts to endoscopic therapy, the rate of cross-over between treatment groups was greater for endoscopic therapy (17%) than with TIPS (2%).
-The cost of treating the patients with TIPS was greater than endoscopic therapy because of the need for frequent re-intervention to maintain TIPS patency.82 A more recent meta-analysis came to the same conclusions, less rebleeding, fewer deaths due to rebleeding, more encephalopathy and no improvement in overall survival.83 TIPS has also been compared to pharmacologic therapy in a small number of patients.
-In one series of about 90 patients the risk of rebleeding during two years of followup was 39% in those who received pharmacologic therapy and 13% in those receiving TIPS.
-The frequency of encephalopathy was about twice in those treated with TIPS.
-Child-Pugh class improved in 72% of the drug group but in only 45% of the TIPS group.
-The two-year probability of survival was the same in both groups, 72%.
-Endoscopic reintervention was required in 12 of the drug treated patients and in five portal decompressions, either by TIPS or surgery, was required for variceal rebleeding.
-The cost of therapy for those receiving TIPS was twice that of the pharmacologic group in part because 70% of the TIPS patients required reintervention.84 It is important to note the variation in the cohorts amongst the different trials in that in some studies patients were medical failures with several bleeds whereas in others they had a single bleed before being randomized.
+Once varices have bled, the risk of rebleeding is at least 50% and many of these patients will die.^{75,76} Hence, a number of therapies have been used to prevent rebleeding in these patients, most of which have been subjected to controlled trials.70 When surgical shunts were compared with endoscopic therapy, rebleeding rates were reduced, whereas the incidence of hepatic encephalopathy was increased in the surgical groups and mortality was unaffected (Table 5).^{69,70} When TIPS was first developed, it was hoped that the effect on rebleeding would mirror that of surgical shunts but with lower rates of encephalopathy because of the ability to tailor shunt size to the minimum necessary diameter required to decompress the portal system.
+This has not proven to be the case for a variety of reasons, including the unpredictable patencies of uncovered stents and the lack of controlled trials using stents of different diameters to prevent rebleeding.
+In 1999, a meta-analysis of the 11 published controlled trials comparing TIPS with endoscopic therapy was reported.77 The results with TIPS mirror the results with surgical shunts-that is, there is less rebleeding compared with endoscopic therapy, but at the price of more encephalopathy without an improvement in survival (Table 5).
+As has been seen in the trials comparing surgical shunts with endoscopic therapy, the rate of crossover between treatment groups was greater for endoscopic therapy (17%) than with TIPS (2%).
+The cost of treating the patients with TIPS was greater than the cost of endoscopic therapy because of the need for frequent reintervention to maintain TIPS patency.78 TIPS has also been compared with pharmacological therapy in a small number of patients.
+In one series of approximately 90 patients, the risk of rebleeding during 2 years of follow-up was 39% in those who received pharmacological therapy and 13% in those receiving TIPS.
+The frequency of encephalopathy was approximately twice in the patients treated with TIPS.
+Child-Turcotte-Pugh class improved in 72% of the drug group but in only 45% of the TIPS group.
+The 2-year probability of survival was the same in both groups (72%).
+Endoscopic reintervention was required in 12 of the drug-treated patients, and in 5 patients portal decompression, either via TIPS or surgery, was required for variceal rebleeding.
+The cost of therapy for patients receiving TIPS was twice that of the pharmacological group, in part because 70% of the TIPS patients required reintervention.79 It is important to note the variation in the cohorts among the different trials, because in some studies patients were medical failures with several bleeds, whereas in others they had a single bleed before being randomized.